penghongsun/LazyLoading/README.md

 # LazyLoading
  A simple Javascript library,
  When using this library can data usage reduce.
- * This library has no dependency
+ * This library has no dependency on other libraries.